previousdolphin/cameraproject/readme.md

 5. Monitor the progress and diagnostic information displayed on the web interface.

+6. For a customizable monitoring view, open `vr_viewer.html` in a browser.
+It includes placeholders for eight camera feeds and lets you cycle through them individually or display them in single-row or two-row layouts with optional borders.
+Modify the `cameraUrls` array in the file to match your setup.

-6. The captured images and generated 3D models will be stored on the respective Raspberry Pis.
+7. The captured images and generated 3D models will be stored on the respective Raspberry Pis.

-7. To stop the system, press `Ctrl+C` in the terminal where the Flask server is running.
+8. To stop the system, press `Ctrl+C` in the terminal where the Flask server is running.

 ## Troubleshooting